 Refer to our online schedule for the day and time for this class.

 Use your Flexible Class Pass or pay the Drop-in fee.

-Each week you will learn about the chakras and you will target one of the 11 systems of the body with specific yoga postures, breath-work and meditation.
-Create change from the inside out as we explore the physical and energetic aspects of our health!
+Each week you will learn about the chakras and you will target one of the chakras with specific yoga postures, breath-work and meditation.
+Create change from the inside out as you explore the physical and energetic aspects of your health!

 Walk on the path to physical and mental fitness.
 Based in Kundalini Yoga, Breathwalk is a combination of walking, body awareness, synchronized breath patterns, yoga and enhanced with a meditative focus.
 Enjoy the fresh country air, while getting a great workout, and improved lung capacity to make you feel full of vitality, creativity and positivity.